Another Name for the Bicuspid Valve Is: Understanding the Mitral Valve

 -

 Bicuspid valve: This name describes the valve's physical structure, highlighting its two leaflets or cusps.
-This term is more descriptive but less commonly used in modern medical practice Still holds up..
+This term is more descriptive but less commonly used in modern medical practice That's the part that actually makes a difference..

 -

 Mitral valve: This name is derived from the valve's resemblance to a mitre (or miter), the ceremonial hat traditionally worn by bishops in Christian churches.
-This anatomical comparison was first made in the 16th century by anatomist Andreas Vesalius Simple as that..
+This anatomical comparison was first made in the 16th century by anatomist Andreas Vesalius The details matter here.
+Which is the point..

 -